SagarSubedi10/SpanishJourney/README.md

 # Spanish In the Cloud

-Lanague Learning Web Application: Python, JavaScript, HTML, CSS
+Lanague Learning Web Application:

 Secured with CloudFront, uses Custom Domain and Certificate

 Lambda utilizing API to gather data from DynamoDB

-Infrastructure as Code: Terraform
+Rebuilt using Terraform and CloudFormation

+Utiliing Github Actions to create CI/CD for frontend and backend changes

 Source Control: Git

-CI/CD: Github Actions

 ---------------------------------------------------